One of the world’s leading aerospace suppliers is tapping into the expertise of PTC to meet the everchanging needs of the civil aviation market.

 “This would have been extremely difficult to do in the past, but now we can play with certain variables to test out their impact, which will help in terms of preparedness for whatever the future brings,” continued Bennett.
 “Race-readiness is a phrase you hear being used a lot at the moment and, as rules get more relaxed and people enjoy moving around again, we want to be race-ready.”

-Looking forward, Servigistics has a clear role to play in enabling Meggitt to further refine its distribution model for components and parts, giving it even more chances to fulfil customer needs in more rapid, responsive ways.
+Looking forward, Servigistics has a clear role to play in enabling Meggitt to further refine its distribution model for components and parts, giving it even more chances to fulfill customer needs in more rapid, responsive ways.

 Bennett went on to add: “Right now, we have a regionalized model for distribution, which may well be reviewed in future.
 That may mean fewer, larger distribution hubs or new hubs to supplement those that we already have.
 Either way, Servigistics will be a supporting tool for planning and simulating these strategies.”